jeantroiani/martian_robot/README.md

 Models
 --------------
  **Robot**
- Can move freely in four directions North, South, East, West also rotate, inform where they are, and leave mesagges for other robots.
+ Can move freely in four directions North, South, East, West also rotate, inform where it is, and leave mesagges for other robots.
  **Grid**
  Creates a 2d grid and holds cells where robots can move on.
 **Cells**